 Make the chocolate shards first by melting the dark chocolate and smoothing it out onto some baking paper.
 Then sprinkle popping candy all over it.
 Leave it to set, then cut it into triangles.

 In a mixing bowl stir together plain flour, oats, ground ginger, mixed spice, nutmeg, baking powder and salt.
-In a pan on a low heat, melt the butter, golden syrup, black treacle and light brown sugar together.
+In a pan on a low heat, melt the butter, golden syrup, black treacle and light brown soft sugar together.

 Stir the melted butter and treacle mixture into the flour mixture.
 Then add the eggs and milk, and whisk them in.